 5. Health Care/Health Insurance Fraud

 According to the Federal Bureau of Investigation (FBI), seniors are often targeted by fraudulent health care or health insurance schemes.
-Information published on the FBI's website indicates that these types of scams can take on many different forms, from fake medical tests given in places where large numbers of seniors live or gather for social purposes that are billed to their health insurance to medical equipment companies that offer to provide seniors with no-cost products - often items they do not need and that may not even be delivered, yet are billed to their insurance.
+Information published on the FBI's website indicates that these types of scams can take on different forms, from fake medical tests given in places where large numbers of seniors live or gather for social purposes that are billed to their health insurance to medical equipment companies that offer to provide seniors with no-cost products - often items they do not need and that may not even be delivered, yet are billed to their insurance.

 Avoiding the Scam